yuzuha48/Conbini/README.md

 While it might seem strange, what I appreciate most about Japan is their convenience stores, known as "conbini."
 These establishments are not only widespread but consistently maintain a standard of cleanliness and offer a variety of affordable and delicious food options.
 Inspired by this, I developed an e-commerce platform that enables individuals outside of Japan to enjoy the conbini experience online.

 Customers can:
-- 🔍 search for a product or filter by category
+- 🔍 search for a product and/or filter by category
 - 🛒 add products to their cart and update or remove an item
 - 💵 enter their shipping, billing, and payment information at checkout and see a summary of their order upon purchase

 Staff can:
-- 📝 search orders by ID, customer name, order date, shipping address, or status
+- 📝 search orders by ID, customer name, order date, shipping address, and/or status
 - 🚚 view orders and update the status of an order
-- 🍵 search products by ID, product name, or category
+- 🍵 search products by ID, product name, and/or category
 - ➕ add a new product and determine a main image
 - 👀 view all products including their inventory count and quantity sold
 - ✏️ edit or delete a product